anvaka/VivaGraphJS/README.md

 Tuning layout algorithm is definitely one of the hardest part of using this library.
 It has to be improved in future to simplify usage.
 Each of the force directed algorithm parameters are described in the source code.

+`TODO: Add more examples and library API to wiki`

 I need your feedback
 ----------------------------------------------------